ai4os/ai4-docs/source/user/howto/inference-locally.rst

 1. Choose your module
 ---------------------

-The first step is to choose a module from the `DEEP Open Catalog marketplace <https://marketplace.deep-hybrid-datacloud.eu/>`__.
+The first step is to choose a module from the :doc:`Dashboard<../overview/dashboard>`.
-For educational purposes we are going to use a `general model to identify images <https://marketplace.deep-hybrid-datacloud.eu/modules/train-an-image-classifier.html>`__.
+For educational purposes we are going to use a `general model to identify images <https://dashboard.cloud.ai4eosc.eu/modules/DEEP-OC-image-classification-tf>`__.
 This will allow us to see the general workflow.

-Once we have chosen the model at the `DEEP Open Catalog marketplace <https://marketplace.deep-hybrid-datacloud.eu/>`__ we will find that it has an associated docker container in `DockerHub <https://hub.docker.com/u/deephdc/>`__.
+Once we have chosen the Module page we will find that it has an associated docker container in `DockerHub <https://hub.docker.com/u/deephdc/>`__.
 For example, in the example we are running here, the container would be ``deephdc/deep-oc-image-classification-tf``.
 This means that to pull the docker image and run it you should: